TsongW/TsongW.github.io/_pages/projects.md

 ### EncryptedMPI
 ----
-* Evaluated encryption performance with MPI communication using modern cryptographic libraries such as OpenSSL, and Libsodium.
+* Evaluated authenticated encryption with associated data (AEAD) performance with MPI communication using modern cryptographic libraries such as OpenSSL/BoringSSL, libsodium, and Crypto++.